RamyApepone/Rk-tic-tac-toe/README.md

 The game is very easy to play and simple,It accessible for people of all ages.
 This game will help children to develop problem-solving skills.
 How this game work the first to place three of the marks in a row, either horizontally, vertically, or diagonally will win the game.

+### User Storie

+* First time visitor objective
+    * Game instruction.
+    * User will start the game after reading the instruction.
+    * This game is very easy to play.

+* Returning
+    * User after game satisfaction return to play again.
+    * User share the tic tac toe game with their family member and close friends.